Shropshire Hills Guided Walking Tour 2025

 Accommodation: Longmynd House (B, L, D)

-Day 5Pole Bank & The Long Mynd Valley
+Day 5Pole Bank & the Long Mynd Valleys

 Option 2 – Along the Long Mynd